 Since 2007, the Chorale has partnered with several local charitable organizations for “Concerts with a Cause,” in which singers and audience members are asked to support such efforts as Youth for Tomorrow, Matthew’s Center, SERVE, BARN Transitional Housing, Operation Homefront, the Manassas Senior Center, and the Prince William Hospital Pediatric Ward.
 Donations of various items, per the organization's requests, are collected at each concert and delivered by the Chorale.

 We hope you will have the opportunity to attend one of our concerts or even join us as a member!

 Rebecca Verner serves as the Artistic Director of the Manassas Chorale.
-Under her leadership, the Chorale has sung ten Candlelight Concerts at historic Bruton Parish Church in Williamsburg and has performed at Carnegie Hall and Lincoln Center in New York City, and in Germany and France as part of "An American Salute" in the summer of 2011.
+Under her leadership, the Chorale has sung eleven Candlelight Concerts in Williamsburg, performed at Carnegie Hall and Lincoln Center in New York City, and in Germany and France as part of "An American Salute" in the summer of 2011.
 Members of the Chorale Ensemble have sung at the Washington National Cathedral, Constitution Hall, and for many community events.
 She is also Director of Music at Manassas Baptist Church, where she directs the Sanctuary Choir and Evensong Bells.
 Past Dean and Auditor of the Northern Virginia chapter of the American Guild of Organists, Ms. Verner is also a member of the American Choral Directors Association, the Choristers Guild, and serves on two state committees for her denomination.
 In 2007, she was named Woman of the Year by the Manassas Parade Committee, and in 2014 she was selected as Alumnus of the Year by the OHS/OPHS Alumni Association.
 She and her husband Dan have two grown daughters, Amy and Alyssa, and two sons-in-law named Chris.

 BOARD OF DIRECTORS